Confidence on the Focal: Conformal Prediction with Selection-Conditional Coverage: Application to health risk prediction

 Our experiments use the ICU-stay data in the \texttt{MIMIC-IV} dataset~\citep{johnson2023mimic}.
 Data (and features in $X$) are pre-processed using the pipeline provided by~\cite{gupta2022extensive}, with the outcome $Y$ being the length of ICU stay.
 We use random forests in the \texttt{scikit-learn} Python package to train a point prediction model $\hat\mu(\cdot)$ and two quantile regression models $\hat{q}_{1-\beta/2}(\cdot)$ and $\hat{q}_{\beta/2}(\cdot)$ using a holdout training set.
 Calibration and test data are randomly split with $n=3000$ and $m=2000$.
+As the discretization issue is minimal in this regression problem, we only present results for JOMI without randomization.